Prone position

-Prone position (/proʊn/) is a body position in which the person lies flat with the chest down and the back up.
-In anatomical terms of location, the dorsal side is up, and the ventral side is down.
-The supine position is the 180° contrast.
+Prone position (/proʊn/) is a body position in which a person lies flat with their chest down and their back up.
+In anatomical terms of location, the dorsal or posterior side is facing up, and the ventral or anterior side is facing down.
+The supine position is the prone position's contrast, rotated 180°.
+To move into prone position is to pronate.

 Etymology

-The word prone, meaning "naturally inclined to something, apt, liable," has been recorded in English since 1382; the meaning "lying face-down" was first recorded in 1578, but is also referred to as "lying down" or "going prone."
+The word prone, meaning "naturally inclined to something, apt, liable," has been recorded in English since 1382; the meaning "lying face-down" was first recorded in 1578.
+It is also referred to as "lying down" or "going prone."

 Prone derives from the Latin pronus, meaning "bent forward, inclined to," from the adverbial form of the prefix pro- "forward."
 Both the original, literal, and the derived figurative sense were used in Latin, but the figurative is older in English.